 Tallest menorah in Nashville

 In Nashville, celebrate the Festival of Lights with the lighting of the tallest menorah in Tennessee!
-There’s a menorah glowing brightly at Public Square Park in front of City Hall as well as public menorah lighting ceremonies at the Tennessee State Capitol Riverfront Park.
+There’s a menorah glowing brightly at Public Square Park in front of City Hall as well as public menorah lighting ceremonies at the Tennessee State Capitol Riverfront Park (this is why we light menorahs for Hanukkah).
 For dates and times, check the Chabad website.
 Here are a few things you didn’t know about the holiday season.
 Here are a few Hanukkah destinations you should be sure to visit.

 Holiday river cruise in San Antonio